 Keeping A Rhino on His Feet

-Each morning at the Safari Park (and the Zoo!), keepers give each animal a good look.
+Every morning at the Safari Park and the San Diego Zoo, keepers give each animal a good looking over.
 Animals are good at hiding symptoms of illness or injury, so a keeper’s keen eye is important.
 They notice things like energy level, any runny nose or eyes, and how the animal moves.
-One morning, Safari Park keepers noticed that Maoto, a male southern white rhino, seemed to be limping. egg
+One morning, Safari Park keepers noticed that Maoto, a male southern white rhino, seemed to be limping.

 An Inside Look